SearchWP Blog

 This post doesn’t have the word “showcase” anywhere except its tags.
 It means that we successfully made post tags searchable on our site.

-In this article, we showed you how to fix WordPress tags that are not searchable.
-It’ll help you make it easier for your visitors to find the content they’re looking for.
+By making tags searchable, you make it easier for your visitors to find the content they’re looking for.